-Description Mechanism Changes to requirements can happen Element change task inadvertently but it is more common for and effort there to be an intentional change in response to a wide variety of factors such items as Stakeholders revising their needs, the business changing or a problem being poorly understood.
+Mechanism Description Element change task and effort items Changes to requirements can happen inadvertently but it is more common for there to be an intentional change in response to a wide variety of factors such as Stakeholders revising their needs, the business changing or a problem being poorly understood.
 Inadvertent changes can be picked up using a number of tools but deliberate changes can be assigned using the Change item, which can be recorded against each element.
 Once the impact of the change has been analyzed Tasks can be created to specify what needs to be done to implement the change and Effort can be assigned using the Requirements Effort item.
-Name: For normal transactions the approval time should be reduced to less than 40 seconds Auto ▼ Requested: 10/05/2015 ▼ Status: New Requested by: Tim Howard Completed by: Pat Taylor Version / ID: Copy ID Description History $\mathbf{B} \ I \ \mathbf{U} \ \mathbf{A} \mid \mathbf{\Xi} \not\sqsubseteq \mathbf{A} \times^2 \times_2 \mathbf{A} \mid \mathbf{B} \mid \mathbf{A}$ The currently stated processing time of 2 minutes is too long and during testing it has been discovered that users are assuming that something has gone wrong and resending the request.
+Name: For normal transactions the approval time should be reduced to less than 40 seconds Auto Requested by: Tim Howard Requested: 10/05/2015 Status: New Completed by: Pat Taylor Completed: 13/05/2015 Priority: High Version / ID: Copy ID Description History $ \mathbf{B} \ I \ \underline{\cup} \ \mathbf{A}{\mathbf{A}} := \frac{2}{3} = \times^{\circ} \ \mathbf{A}{2} = \frac{2}{3} = \times^{\circ} \ \mathbf{A}{2} = \frac{2}{3}$ The currently stated processing time of 2 minutes is too long and during testing it has been discovered that users are assuming that something has gone wrong and resending the request.
 This can result in a deadlock with the providers API and will cause both requests to be rejected.
+Auditing Auditing is a built-in tool that, when enabled, automatically records changes to the repository.
+It has a number of different modes and views, and can be configured to assist in the management of Requirements.
+It can track what was changed in the model, who made the change and when it was made, showing the before and after views.
+So if the text of a Requirement was updated or its status was changed, this would be recorded.
+Auditing functionality overlaps with the Baseline tool but unlike the Baseline tool the changes are being recorded automatically and every discreet change is recorded.
+In contrast, the Baseline tool will only compare the current model to a Baseline regardless of how many intervening changes had been made.
+Auditing will not assist with the impact of the changes but just what changes have occurred.
+Once the changes have been established, tools such as the